Judge Guy L. Reece, II

 Continuances should be requested as soon as possible.
 Generally, a continuance will be granted for good cause shown.

-Motions requesting continuance of trial date must specify: 1.) the reason for the continuance; 2.) whether the continuance request is opposed; and 3.) the length of time needed.
-Counsel should submit a proposed entry granting the motion seeking continuance of trial date, with blank lines for the new trial and pre-trial dates to be filled in by the Bailiff.
+Motions requesting continuance of trial must specify: 1.) the reason for the continuance; 2.) whether the continuance request is opposed; and 3.) the length of time needed.
+Counsel should submit a proposed entry granting the motion seeking continuance of trial, with blank lines for the new trial and pre-trial dates to be filled in by the Bailiff.

 Every effort must be made to complete a case within the designated time period set forth in the original case schedule issued by the Clerk of Courts’ office.
 If a situation arises such that the schedule must be modified beyond that time period, counsel must promptly